spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 #### Kubernetes NFS configuration

 Kubernetes provides many options for configuring and sharing persistent volumes.
-For this example, we will use `minikube` and use the host machine as the NFS server.
+For this example, we use `minikube` and use the host machine as the NFS server.
 The following instructions works for `OS/X` and should be similar for Linux hosts:

 Make sure minikube is started.
-The commands below provide NFS access to the minikube VM.
-The minikube IP is subject to change each time it is started, so these steps should be performed after each start.
+The commands in these instructions provide NFS access to the minikube VM.
+The minikube IP is subject to change each time it is started, so you should perform these steps after each start.

-Here we will expose a shared directory called `/staging`.
+Expose a shared directory called `/staging`.

 ```bash
 sudo mkdir /staging